 Well, let’s look more closely at what a ‘lucky lottery store’ really is.

-There is no formal or legal definition for this, because luck is not something you can really define in terms of numbers.
+There is no formal or legal definition of lucky places to buy lottery tickets.
+Because luck is not something you can really define in terms of numbers.

 We’re not sure ‘how many’ equals lucky or ‘how big’ those prizes have to be — just that there have to be ‘some big winners’.

 But How Do We Know a Place Is Lucky?

 But how do we even know that a particular place is a lucky store anyhow?
 In other words – who told us it was?

 There are two ways, we normally find this out.

 Either the store itself has a great big poster in the window saying ‘big jackpot winner sold here’.
 Or the lottery company kindly helped us find one of these lucky places by providing details on their website.

 Which isn’t the most ‘independent’ way to find this information..!

 By which I mean, the people who profit directly from us buying tickets are the very ones promoting the idea of those stores being lucky in the first place.